 One exception to this is when you are speaking to someone who is on the autism spectrum.
 If you spot only the monologuing and none of the other behaviours, it could well be the case that they are autistic and unaware of when to stop speaking.

-After oxygen and food, the overt narcissist’s most crucial need is narcissistic supply.
-Therefore, they know that once you leave, they will need more of their most important drug.
+After oxygen and food, the narcissist’s most crucial need is narcissistic supply.
+Therefore, the narcissist knows that once you leave, they will need more of their most important drug.
 So they begin to lay the groundwork to meet you again, hoping to secure ongoing narcissistic supply.

 The third sign of an overt narcissist is numerous invitations in a short time soon after meeting them.